Internships at FOX19

 INTERNSHIPS

-FOX19 offers unpaid internships for university level students in a variety of departments including News, Sports, Weather, Promotion, Production and Sales.
+FOX19 offers unpaid internships for university level students in a variety of departments including News, Sports, Weather, Marketing, Production, and Sales.

 To qualify as an intern: